-g) Cash and cash equivalents
+10.7 Cash and cash equivalents

 Cash and cash equivalents comprise cash on hand and cash at bank, short-term deposits on call and highly liquid investments with an original maturity of three months or less, which are readily convertible to known amounts of cash and are subject to insignificant risk of changes in value.
 Bank account balances include amounts held at the Central Bank of Kenya and at various commercial banks at the end of the financial year.
-For the purposes of these financial statements, cash and cash equivalents also include short term cash imprests and advances to authorised public officers and/or institutions which were not surrendered or accounted for at the end of the financial year.
+For the purposes of these financial statements, cash and cash equivalents also include short term cash imprests and advances to authorised public officers and/or institutions which were not surrendered or accounted for at the end of the financial year

-Restriction on cash
+10.8 Restriction on cash

 Restricted cash represents amounts that are limited/restricted from being used to settle a liability for at least twelve months after the reporting period.
 This cash is limited for direct use as required by stipulation.
-Amounts maintained in deposit bank accounts are restricted for use in refunding third part deposits.
+Amounts maintained in deposit bank accounts are restricted for use in refunding third part deposits enhancement to the cash accounting policy.
+Other accounts receivables are disclosed in the financial statements.